-Credits: 3 Lecture/Lab Hours: 6 Semester Offered: Fall, Spring Description: This course is an introduction to Adobe Photoshop®.
+Class Hours: 6 lecture/lab Semester Offered: Fall, Spring Description: This course is an introduction to Adobe Photoshop®.
 It is oriented to students who have not been exposed to the formal study of this software program.
 Students will learn the basic Adobe Photoshop® work area and tools, including such concepts as selecting, layers, filters, painting, retouching, and creating special effects.
 Students will work on various projects and digital images.

-ART 207D: Intermediate Digital Photography Credits: 3 Lecture Hours: 2 Studio Credits: 4 Prereq: "C" or higher in ART 107D.
-Recommended: "B" or higher in ART 112 or "C" or higher in both ART 101 and ETRO 101.
+ART 207D: Intermediate Digital Photography

+Prereq: "C" or higher in ART 107D.
+Recommended: "B" or higher in ART 112 or "C" or higher in both

+ART 101 and ETRO 101.

 Semester Offered: Fall, Spring Description: This course teaches intermediate-level skills required to design and create professional photographs for print and digital distribution.
 Working individually and collaboratively, students use professional cameras, lights, and software applications to create commercial-quality photographs.